Cray-HPE/hms-simulation-environment/README.md

 1. Teardown the simulation environment:
     ```bash
-    docker-compose down --remove-orphans
+    docker compose down --remove-orphans
     ```

 ## Use cases
 ### Update HMS service image.

-1. Update `docker-compose.yaml` to specify a different container image:
+1. Update `docker-compose.yaml` to specify a different container image version.

-1. Use docker-compose to re-create the service with the new image.
+1. Use docker compose to re-create the service with the new image.
 Remove the `-d` flag if you want to have the service run in the foreground.
     ```bash
-    docker-compose up --force-recreate  --no-deps cray-fas
+    docker compose up --force-recreate --no-deps -d cray-fas
     ```

 ### Run CT tests against the environment.